zeroc-ice/ice/cpp/demo/Ice/winrt/hello/README.txt

 as well as how to make oneway, datagram, secure, and batched invocations.

 First follow the instructions from the C++ Ice hello demo README to start the server.
+Since the WinRT SSL transport doesn't support client side SSL authentication, you also need to edit the hello server config.server configuration file to uncomment the IceSSL.VerifyPeer=0 property.

 Build and deploy the demo using "Deploy hello" from the "Build" menu.